Motion in Limine on Immigration Status

 Below is a sample motion to limine to exclude evidence or reference to the immigration status of the plaintiff's husband.
 The same language can be used in a motion to suppress evidence of mention of the plaintiff's immigration status.

-No one needs to tell you that immigration is a very If you have a jury of 6-12 people, there is a good chance that someone in your jury is going to have negative feelings about immigrants.
+No one needs to tell you that immigration, illegal as well as legal, is a prominent subject in American politics.
+If you have a jury of 6-12 people, there is a good chance that someone in your jury is going to have negative feelings about immigrants.
+Obviously, evidence of a plaintiff's immigration status is highly inflammatory and prejudicial, particularly when that status is illegal.
+Does this stop defense lawyers from trying to get immigration status directly or indirectly into evidence?
+It does not.
 Efforts to take advantage racial and ethnic prejudices really are just awful and the lawyers trying to get this into evidence should be struggling to sleep at night.

-Thankfully, in almost all cases, you can get an order from the court not to quash this prejudicial appeal to think differently about the case because of the plaintiff's immigration status.
+Thankfully, you usually can get an order from the court not to quash this prejudicial appeal to think differently about the case because of the plaintiff's immigration status.
 This is a sample motion in limine towards that ends.

 TINA DEVERS, M.D.